chulme/smart-home-control-web-app/README.md

 start hosting

 ## Screenshots
-Below are a few screenshots of the main application pages.
+Below are a handful of screenshots of the application, showcasing the main pages and features of EcoWatt.

 ![Register](https://i.imgur.com/YHOzjPD.png)

 ![Home](https://i.imgur.com/1kFQK0B.png)